Divorce With an Under-3 in the House: What You Need to Know

 What to Do (and Not Do)

 Let your child be a child.
-Avoid sharing upsetting details about your ex-partner’s behavior or legal actions or talking badly about him/her in front of your child.
+Avoid sharing upsetting details about your ex-partner’s behavior or legal actions or talking badly about them in front of your young child.
 Talking this way places children in the uncomfortable role of choosing sides, which is impossible—as they love you both.

 Work to maintain effective communication with your co-parent about parenting issues.
 For example, if a child is having difficulty sleeping, it’s helpful if parents work together to figure out what might be going on and what they can do—jointly—to address the problem.

 Establish consistent daily routines and age-appropriate limits.
 These help a child feel safe when their world is changing in huge ways.
 It’s ideal for there to be similar routines and limits in both homes.
 If your co-parent chooses not to provide this structure, continue to do so (as best you can) at your own house.
 By maintaining these familiar routines, your child will always know home is a predictable place.

 Encourage your child to talk about and express his feelings, such as anger, sadness, grief, relief, surprise, and betrayal.
 Help your child put names to these complex emotions and offer age-appropriate, acceptable ways to express them—for example: ripping newspaper, yelling outside, punching a pillow, cuddling with you—or some other approach that works for your family.